Greenhalgh's F.C.: History

 The club was a member of the Midland League for the 1893–94 season, finishing 5th out of 11.
-In the summer of 1894 the club joined forces with their rivals Mansfield Town (not connected to the current club) to form Mansfield FC.
+On 7 May 1894 the club voted to amalgamate with Mansfield Town (not connected to the current club) to form Mansfield F.C., with both grounds initially being retained.
+The aftermath saw the club's committee being sued for the club's outstanding debts, for which all committee members were held liable.